Tips for Helping Animals Survive the Summer Heat

 Posted on by PETA

-2. Have a cool spot in the house for cats: Create a well-ventilated space, with windows lined with protective netting or mesh, where cats can go to cool down in your house.
+2. Have a cool spot in the house for cats: create a well-ventilated space, with windows lined with protective netting or mesh, where cats can go to cool down in your house.

-3. Groom your animals: Brush your companions a few times a week to get rid of loose hairs so that they feel lighter and are more comfortable in high temperatures.
+3. Groom your animals: brush your companions a few times a week to get rid of loose hairs so that they feel lighter and are more comfortable in high temperatures.

-9. If you find an animal with heat exhaustion or stroke, take action: Laboured breathing and abnormal head movements are indications of heat exhaustion or stroke.
+9. If you find an animal with heat exhaustion or stroke, take action: laboured breathing and abnormal head movements are indications of heat exhaustion or stroke.
 Pour lots of water at room temperature on the animals’ body to cool them down, wipe them with a wet towel, and call a veterinarian to the site or transport the animal to the nearest veterinary facility.

 petaindia-home-help-animals-in-distress